 Client was charged in the Somerville District Court with violating a Harassment Prevention Order.
 Client was alleged to have contacted the subject of the harassment order.
-Specifically after being served with the order the client called the subject of the order.
-Case was resolved with PRE-TRIAL PROBATION and NO CRIMINAL RECORD.
+Specifically, after being served with the order the client called the subject of the order.
+The case was resolved with PRE-TRIAL PROBATION and NO CRIMINAL RECORD.

 Client was charged in the Plymouth District Court with Reckless Endangerment of a Child.
-Client had left his sleeping 3 year old son sleeping in the car on a hot summer day while he ran into a Supermarket.
+Client had left his sleeping 3-year-old son sleeping in the car on a hot summer day while he ran into a Supermarket.
 Bystanders stopped the client and called the police.
-Child was examined by EMT and was unharmed.
-Attorney Donovan filed a Motion to Dismiss and argued that there was not evidence to charge the client.
+The child was examined by EMT and was unharmed.
+Attorney Donovan filed a Motion to Dismiss and argued that there was no evidence to charge the client.
 CASE DISMISSED.

-Client, a 19 year old college student in Boston, was drinking alcohol in a bar.
+Client, a 19-year-old college student in Boston, was drinking alcohol in a bar.
 Officers from the licensing unit arrived and asked to see her id.
 She gave the officers her fake ID.
 She later admitted that the id was fake.
-She was then summons to court for a show cause hearing for possessing a fake ID.
+She was then summoned to court for a show-cause hearing for possessing a fake ID.
 Attorney Donovan successfully argued that the case should be dismissed.
 CASE DISMISSED

 Client was charged with operating to endanger in violation MGL c 90 s 24, after police were called by several neighbors that the client and another car were racing through and quiet neighborhood.
 Police called the client and he confessed to driving his car on that road.
 Police threatened to arrest my client yet decided to summons him for a clerk magistrates hearing.
 After much arguing, the clerk decided to not issue the complaint.
 CASE DISMISSED.

-Client was arrested for assault and battery after police responded to a fight at the clients apartment.
-Client was alleged to have struck his roommate many times.
-Alleged victim went to emergency room.
+Client was arrested for assault and battery after police responded to a fight at the clients’ apartment.
+The client was alleged to have struck his roommate many times.
+The alleged victim went to the emergency room.
 CASE DISMISSED

 Police saw the client driving over twenty miles of the speed limit at 2 am.
 When the police put on their lights to stop him client sped up.
 When police finally pulled him over they noticed red glassy eyes, slurred speech, and a strong odor of alcohol coming from him.
 Client failed four field sobriety tests.
 Client is charged in the Malden district with Operating Under the Influence of Alcohol.
 NOT GUILTY AFTER TRIAL